F-1 & J-1 Visas

 Please note: Students are not permitted to work at Starbucks, The Inn at DePauw, The Fluttering Duck or 2 West Bistro, as these do not count as "on-campus" employers.
 International students are not authorized to work at local establishments in Greencastle, such as restaurants or shops, as these experiences do not provide training in their field of study.

-We suggest that students apply for skills-based or student leader positions in their first or second year at DePauw in order to gain valuable professional and leadership experience.
+We suggest that students apply for skills-based or student leader positions in their first or second year at DePauw in order to gain valuable professional and leadership experience and to build their resume.

 Curricular Practical Training: